danielbrendel/dnyAquaShell/README.md

   all cleanup stuff.
 * Please refer to the demo plugin sourcecode in order to view a full documented example

-This software is using dnyScriptParser v0.1 developed by Daniel Brendel.
+This software is using dnyScriptInterpreter v1.0 developed by Daniel Brendel.
-Please refer to dnyScriptParser.txt for more details.
+Please refer to dnyScriptInterpreter.md for more details.

 ## Changelog:
 * Version 1.0: